Determinantal representations of singular hypersurfaces in P^n: Introduction

-The symmetric \dr s of singular hypersurfaces are studied in \S\ref{Sec.Symmetric.DetReps}.
-In particular we characterize the kernel sheaves of symmetric \dr s of curves.
-In \S\ref{Sec.Self.Adjoint.dr s} we classify the self-adjoint \dr s of hypersurfaces. \\ \\ The self-adjoint \dr s are important in relation to the Lax conjecture (\cite{Lax1958}), as they produce hyperbolic polynomials.
-If a hypersurface is defined by a hyperbolic polynomial then its reduced locus can have at most one singular point with non-smooth locally irreducible component (theorem \ref{Thm.Hyperbol.Curve.Has.Smooth.Branches.Det.Rep.is.Maximal}).
-In the later case the region of hyperbolicity degenerates to the point.
-If the hypersurface is defined by a self-adjoint positive-definite \dr, then all the locally irreducible components of its reduced locus are smooth.
-We prove that any self-adjoint positive-definite \dr\ of a real hypersurface is $\tX/X$ saturated (at real point), i.e. its kernel arises as the push-forward from the normalization $\tX\norm X$.
+Recall that if $\cM$ is self-adjoint then $\det\cM$ is a hyperbolic polynomial, \S\ref{Sec.Self Adjoint dr of hyperbolic polynomials}.
+Then the real locus of $X$ can have at most one singular point with a non-smooth locally irreducible component, theorem \ref{Thm.Hyperbol.Curve.Has.Smooth.Branches.Det.Rep.is.Maximal}.
+In the later case the region of hyperbolicity degenerates to this singular point.
+Thus, if the hypersurface is defined by a self-adjoint positive-definite \dr, then all the locally irreducible components of its reduced locus are smooth.
+In theorem \ref{Thm.Hyperbol.Curve.Has.Smooth.Branches.Det.Rep.is.Maximal} we prove that any self-adjoint positive-definite \dr\ of a real hypersurface is $\tX/X$ saturated (at real points), i.e. its kernel arises as the push-forward of a locally free sheaf from the normalization $\tX\norm X$.